Bleach Prescribed to Relieve Eczema Itching: Talk About a Toxic Bath!

 Natural Alternatives and Solutions for Eczema

 1. No Harsh Detergents.
-Do not use harsh detergents with phostphates, fragrences and chemicals.
-My sister personally uses California Baby Sensitve Skin and loves how it does not irritate my nieces skin.
+Do not use harsh detergents with phostphates, fragrances and chemicals.
+My sister personally uses detergent for babies with sensitive skin and loves how it does not irritate my nieces skin.

 2. Hydration.
-Keep babies skin moisturized with safe, fragrence free natural lotions to sooth the skin.
+Keep babies skin moisturized with safe, fragrance free natural lotions to sooth the skin.
 A humidifier helps to keep the air moist and prevent skin from drying out feeling irritated.

 3. Clip Fingernails.
 Keep fingernails short.
 This helps prevent infection and baby or toddler from digging at the skin, causing an open soar.